 CEREC Same-Day Crowns

 CEREC stands for “Chairside Economical Restoration of Esthetic Ceramics.”
-Using state-of-the-art technology, we can craft dental crowns in just one day!
+Using state-of-the-art technology, we can fabricate dental crowns in just one day!
 In contrast, conventional crowns take two or three visits to complete and require a temporary crown to be worn until the permanent crown is ready.
-But with the CEREC system, you won’t have to wear an uncomfortable temporary crown, and you can walk away with your beautiful new smile the same day the implant is placed!
+But with the CEREC system, you won’t have to wear an uncomfortable temporary crown, and you can walk away with your beautiful new smile with the new crown on the same day.

 The digital X-rays we use at our practice use radiation that is over 90% lower than the radiation used by traditional film-based X-rays, which are already low to begin with.
 These high-resolution images are also instantly available for viewing on our computer screens.
 With these images, we can easily spot cavities and misalignments in your smile and identify any other potential oral health problems that may develop.